lgrn/op5-vagrant/README.md

 If you run `vagrant up` without specifying a machine, they will all be deployed.

-Port forwarding is tied to CentOS version:
+Ports chosen for forwarding are related to the CentOS version to make them easier to remember:

 * 443 -> 4436 (CentOS 6)
 * 443 -> 4437 (CentOS 7)